Particular/docs.particular.net/samples/step-by-step/sample.md

 ### MSMQ

 Microsoft Message Queueing (MSMQ) must be properly installed and configured.
-The easiest way to do this is with the appropriate command below from the command line.
-Alternatively, it can be installed via the Windows GUI following the [MSMQ guide](/nservicebus/msmq/).
+The easiest way to do this is with the appropriate command line below.
+Alternatively, it can be installed via the Windows Features tool.
+For more details on installing and configuring MSMQ see [MSMQ Transport](/nservicebus/msmq/).

 #### Enable MSMQ on Windows 7